danluo7/049_re-analysis/README.md

 ---------------------------
 optional

-#plot a pair of replicates to assess reproducibility of technical replicates.
+#plot a pair of replicates to assess how far apart are my technical replicates and the reproducibility of these technical replicates.
 #Tranform the data by converting to log2 scale after adding an arbitrary small value to avoid log2(0).
 Also add a straight line of slope 1, and #intercept 0.
 Also calculate the correlation coefficient and display in a legend.

 	x = gene_expression[,"FPKM.1"]